Saket003/QE-Humbug-Puzzle/README.md

 .......W...

 ## Updates:
-- The code is working as a basic DFS as of 0954AM, 31st May.
+- The code is working as a basic BFS as of 0954AM, 31st May.

 - Test Results:  <0.4 sec on most examples, and <4.5 secs on all examples.